 Springwell Leeds Academy has high expectations for regular attendance and punctuality.
 Parental support in the matter of attendance and punctuality is essential to success.

-We expect all students to attend the Academy every day.
+We expect all students to attend Springwell Leeds Academy every day.

 If your child is ill:

-Please contact the school by 08:45 on the first day of the child’s absence and telephone every day thereafter, until your child returns to school.
+Please contact the school by 08:45 on the first day of the child’s absence giving the child’s name, class and reason, along with the anticipated duration of absence.

-When a student does not attend school we will respond in the following manner:
+When a student does not attend and we receive no notification, we will respond in the following manner:

 On the first day of absence, if we have not heard from the parent / carer by 09.30 the school will ring the child’s parent / carer.
 We may follow this with a home-visit if we are not able to make contact with you by telephone.